crummyh/manufacturing-hub/docs/dev_plan.md

 * As a project lead, I want to flag parts as critical so manufacturers prioritize them.
 * As a part assignee, I want to be notified when I am assigned to a part so I know what to focus on.
 * As an advisory mentor, I want to be able to manage users' roles so I can set their permissions
+* As a designer, I want to be able to bulk add parts to the system so I can import an entire subsystem at once
+* As a mobile user, I want a list view to be available so I can navigate the main page easier.

 ### Core Workflow